-- GG CBA and 4 and 43 of the HE/CCC CBA.
-The timeframe for submission of new bid requests will expire August 1, 2019. - B. For the purposes of breaking ties in seniority for those employees impacted by the implementation of the new IT Professional Structure, Article 33.2A of the GG CBA and Article 39.2A of the HE/CCC CBA will not apply. - C. The following conditions of employment will not change because a position is being transitioned into the new IT Professional Structure: - i.
+A. The following conditions of employment will not change because a position is being transitioned into the IT Professional Structure as the result of a final decision issued for an implementation allocation appeal:

+- i.
 The determination of a position as overtime-eligible or overtime-exempt; - ii.
 Required licensure and/or certifications; - iii.
 The designation of a position as "required personnel" or "emergency employee"; - iv.
 The grievance procedure, as outlined in Article 29 of the GG CBA and Article 30 of the HE/CCC CBA; - v.
 The designation of a position as needing inherent flexibility as currently listed in Appendix B of the GG CBA; - vi.
 The eligibility for and/or receipt of existing assignment pays; - vii.
 Status as a non-permanent, on-call, in-training, project, seasonal/cyclic, trial service, transition review or probationary employee; - viii.
-Non-permanent, on-call, in-training, project, seasonal/cyclic, trial service, transition review or probationary period. - D. Consistent with Article 38, Mandatory Subjects of the GG CBA and Article 37 of the HE/CCC CBA, the Employer will provide notice of any proposed change resulting in bargaining unit work leaving the bargaining unit.
+Non-permanent, on-call, in-training, project, seasonal/cyclic, trial service, transition review or probationary period. - B. Employees reallocated into the IT Professional Structure as the result of a final decision issued for an implementation allocation appeal will have their salary determined as follows: - i.
+In those cases where the employee's current salary exceeds the maximum amount of the salary range for the new position, the employee will continue to be compensated at the salary he or she was receiving prior to the reallocation downward, until such time as the employee vacates the position or their salary falls within the new salary range. - ii.
+In all other cases, the employee's salary will be adjusted in accordance with the original IT MOU to reflect the salary they would be receving had the final decision issued been the original decision.
+Any additional compensation owed to the employee at the time of the final decision will be processed according to the terms of the negotiated contract for 2019-21 and 2021-23. - C. Question #16 of the Step M Q&A applies to positions transitioned due to the implementation of the IT Professional Structure. - 16.
+If a classification is moved to a new pay range as a result of collective bargaining will time spent at Step L of the previous range count towards the six-year requirement to move to step M of the new range?